Norton Rose Fulbright Canada LLP

 - Canada (trademarks) 2002

-- Annie Pui Kwan Lam v Chanel S. de R.L et al. 2016 FCA 111 – The Federal Court of Appeal remanded the matter back to the trial judge to re-determine and clarify an ambiguity in personal liability for Ms. Lam with respect to one of four acts of infringement, but nevertheless confirmed the appropriateness determination of counterfeiting cases by way of summary trial even where credibility issues exist, thereby permitting the trial judge to discard Ms. Lam’s evidence.
-The court also approved the use of a multiplier-based calculation of nominal damages and awarding significant punitive and exemplary damages in this type of case to deter such activities
+- Annie Pui Kwan Lam v Chanel S. de R.L et al. 2016 FCA 111 – The Federal Court of Appeal confirmed the appropriateness determination of counterfeiting cases by way of summary trial even where credibility issues exist, thereby permitting the trial judge to discard Ms. Lam’s evidence.
+The court also approved the use of a multiplier-based calculation of nominal damages and awarding significant punitive and exemplary damages in this type of case to deter such activities, though the matter was remanded back to the trial judge for confirmation his findings

 - Chanel Limited et al v Lam Chan Kee Company Ltd et al, 2015 FC 1091 – Chanel was granted judgment of $380,000, including $250,000 in punitive and exemplary damages, against two corporations and an individual, with the court weighing and rejecting contradictory affidavit evidence from the defendants on a summary trial application